Halsey Just Welcomed Her First Child, Ender

 Advertisement

-"Gratitude," she captioned a photoset post-labor.
+"Gratitude," she captioned a photoset post-labour.
 "For the most 'rare' and euphoric birth.
 Powered by love."

 Halsey and Aydin welcomed their child after Halsey experienced loss during her journey to motherhood.
 In her initial announcement, she referred to her future child as her "rainbow baby," a nod to the fact that she dealt with pregnancy complications years ago while on tour.
 Her plans to expand her family were complicated by her ongoing struggle with endometriosis, which also led her to seriously consider freezing her eggs.